ReVanced/revanced-patcher/docs/2_2_1_fingerprinting.md

 ```

 > [!TIP]
 > Multiple patches can share fingerprints.
-If a fingerprint is resolved once, it will not be resolved again.
+If a fingerprint is matched once, it will not be matched again.

 > [!TIP]
-> If a fingerprint has an opcode pattern, you can use the `fuzzyPatternScanThreshhold` parameter of the `opcode` function to fuzzy match the pattern.
+> If a fingerprint has an opcode pattern, you can use the `fuzzyPatternScanThreshhold` parameter of the `opcode`
-> Opcode pattern arrays can contain `null` values to indicate that the opcode at the index is unknown.
+> function to fuzzy match the pattern.
-> Any opcode will match to a `null` value:
+> `null` can be used as a wildcard to match any opcode:
 >
 > ```kt
-> methodFingerprint(fuzzyPatternScanThreshhold = 0.5) {
+> fingerprint(fuzzyPatternScanThreshhold = 2) {
 >    opcodes(
 >        Opcode.ICONST_0,
 >        null,